syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ## Get the touch position in annotation

-Following are the overridable methods that are available in annotation to send the information about touch interactions.
+Following are the override methods that are available in annotation to send the information about touch interactions.

 * [`TouchBegan`]() – occurs when touch down inside the annotation.
 * [`TouchMove`]() – occurs while moving the finger inside the annotation.